Safari West

 Can we watch when the animals get fed?

 Generally, if you are present when feeding time occurs you can watch the process.
-With some of our animals, for safety reasons for the keepers and the animals, we ask that you do not remain in the area when the keepers enter the enclosures.
+With some of our animals, for safety reasons for the keepers and the animals, we ask that you do not remain in the area when the keepers enter the habitats.
 Our staff will let you know if this is the case.

 Can we feed the animals?